 WHAT YOU SHOULD KNOW ABOUT YOUR GSA SCHEDULE 70

-There is so much more to understand to selling product into the Federal market then just getting your own GSA Schedule 70 contract.
+There is so much more to understand about selling product into the Federal market than just getting your own GSA Schedule 70 contract.
 What is a GSA Schedule 70 contract/procurement vehicle?

 The U.S. General Services Administration (GSA) provides companies the opportunity to sell to the Federal customer base through a contract called Schedule 70.
 Schedule 70 is an Indefinite Delivery Indefinite Quantity (IDIQ) Multiple Award Schedule (MAS) contract.
 I know that is a lot to comprehend.

 But there is more…